 When Indiana changed from permanent Standard Time to summertime DST in 2007, annual consumer electricity demand rose 1 to 4%.
 This jump cost residents an extra $9M per year in utilities, and up to $5.5M annually in added pollution expenses.BambrickKorchKotchen & Grant 2008-10Kotchen & Grant 2008-12 The same effect was seen in Sydney, Australia, when DST was extended for the 2000 Summer Olympics.Handwerk Energy waste could be even worse in regions with greater populations or more extreme weather.Kotchen & Grant 2008-10

-Judaism, for example, calls for daily prayers that are timed to sunrise, but permanent DST’s artificially delayed sunrises would force winter prayers to overlap with morning work hours.
-Other observations are timed to sunset, but permanent DST’s artificial delay of sunset then reduces the number of business that remain open after twilight.CohenEllerJTAKeller
+Judaism, for example, calls for daily prayers that are timed to sunrise, but permanent DST’s artificially delayed sunrises would force morning prayers to overlap with work hours in winter.
+Other observations are timed to sunset, and permanent DST’s artificial delay of sunset reduces the number of business that remain open into twilight.CohenEllerJTAKeller

 Agudath Israel of America,JTA Agudath Israel of Florida,Eller and Agudath Israel of ChicagoKeller have all opposed permanent DST, citing civil rights and religious freedom.
 See Save Standard Time’s list of policy endorsements for additional organizations and individuals of note who reject permanent DST and support permanent Standard Time.